tbrowder/GNU-FreeFont-OTF/README.md

 NAME
 ====

-**GNU::FreeFont-TTF** - Provides a collection of GNU FreeType fonts for use in Raku PDF creation
+**GNU::FreeFont-OTF** - Provides a collection of GNU FreeType fonts for use in Raku PDF creation

 SYNOPSIS
 ========